 Is one better than the other?

-No. They’re both Master-level qualifications of the same academic standard.
+Definitely not.
+Academically, they're both Masters-level qualifications and of the same academic standard.
 One is not objectively better than the other.
 They're equal but slightly different: an LLM qualification gives an emphasis on ‘law’ and the MSc qualification gives more of an emphasis on ‘science’.

 So why have the two Masters qualifications?

-Most courses only offer students an LLM or an MSc.
-Uniquely, at Strathclyde in the Graduate Programme in Criminal Justice & Penal Change, students can choose to graduate with either an LLM OR an MSc.
+Most courses only offer you an LLM or a MSc.
+Uniquely, at Strathclyde in the Graduate Programme in Criminal Justice & Penal Change, you can choose to graduate with either an LLM OR an MSc.
 We believe this is an advantage for students as it increases choice and flexibility for students who might find one award more useful for a particular career path.

-If you’re building your career in certain sectors (eg prison management, penal and justice policy-making, probation, social work etc) you might prefer to graduate with an MSc as some feel it may have slightly more kudos in those fields.
-If you’re building a career in law (especially legal practice eg prosecution, defence etc) you might prefer to graduate with an LLM as that has more kudos in legal practice fields.
+Some students who are building their careers in certain sectors (for example prison management, penal and justice policy-making, probation, social work) may prefer to graduate with an MSc as they may feel this has slightly more kudos in those fields.
+Other students who are building careers in law (especially legal practice for example prosecution, defence) may prefer to graduate with an LLM as that has more kudos in legal practice fields.

-I’m not certain what career path I might take.
+In my case I’m not certain what career path I might take.
 Do I have to decide now?
 I want to keep my options open.

-You don't need to decide which degree you take until the second semester (i.e. January).
-It will be discussed during the first semester and we'll try to advise you in terms of your interests and aspirations as they develop during your studies.
+No problem.
+You don't need to decide for definite which degree you take until the second semester (i.e. January).
+During the first semester this will be discussed we'll try to advise you in terms of your interests and aspirations as they develop during your studies.
 For now all you need to do (for administrative purposes) is to register for either an LLM or MSc (both are available part-time or full-time).

-Yes, slightly.
-The first semester is common to both the LLM and MSc route.
-In the second semester there are small differences in electives and also the character of the dissertation which students work on from around April onwards.
-Again, we'll take into account your interests and on that basis try to help you with what is the best option for you.
+The first semester is common to both the LLM and MSc.
+In the second semester there are small differences in terms of electives and also the character of the dissertation which students work on from around April onwards.
+Again, we'll take into account your interests and on that basis try to help you decide what is best for you.